THE OFFICE SELF-GUIDED TOUR IN SCRANTON

 • A.A.R.M.
 Part 1 & 2 – Season 9, Episodes 24 & 25

-7. Chili's Grill & Bar (Scranton Branch)
+9. Chili's Grill & Bar – Scranton Branch

-3905 Commerce Blvd, Dickson City, PA
+3905 Commerce Boulevard, Dickson City, PA

-Ok, ok, so it’s not technically in Scranton—but it’s just a short 4-mile drive away from Scranton!
-Step into the only Chili’s with The Office-themed décor and menu nods—plus the only one where you can still order the legendary Awesome Blossom.
+Ok, ok, so it’s not technically in Scranton — but it’s just a short 4-mile drive away from Scranton!
+Step into the only Chili’s with The Office-themed décor and menu nods — plus the only one where you can still order the legendary Awesome Blossom.
 Located near the real-life hometown of Dunder Mifflin, this one-of-a-kind spot is a must-visit for fans of the beloved sitcom and its Scranton roots.
 From playful decorations to subtle shout-outs, it celebrates the show’s lasting popularity in a fun and welcoming way.
 Don’t be surprised if you feel inspired to channel your inner Pam Beesly, Dundie award in hand.

-"I feel God in this Chili's tonight." —Pam Beesly
+I feel God in this Chili's tonight.

 Don’t miss the dedicated photo booth area, complete with an Awesome Blossom and margarita setup—perfect for recreating "The Client" episode where Michael Scott unexpectedly seals the deal over appetizers and cocktails.
 Pose where business brilliance (and a little chaos) unfolded, just like Michael and Jan at Chili’s.
 It’s a must-visit moment for any Office fan looking to channel their inner World’s Best Boss.